Before we discuss different ways to opt-out of tracking cookies, let’s see what a tracking cookie is and what it does in a few simple words.

 Similarly, all the major browsers offer the option to block 3rd party tracking cookies to preserve your privacy.

 These are some of the best methods you can employ to block ‘tracking-cookies’ and safeguard your online privacy.
-But businesses, on the other hand, are one step ahead of the game and are finding new and creative ways to track online activity of users by circumventing these barriers.
+But businesses, on the other hand, are one step ahead of the game and are finding new and creative ways to track the online activity of users by circumventing these barriers.
 The perma-cookie introduced by Verizon is one such brazen tactic to track online behavior.
 These perma-cookies are ‘tracking-cookies’ but resistant to the normal cookie elimination methods.

 In response to the rising cases of identity thefts and privacy breaches, the FTC had come up with a proposal back in 2010 to introduce a ‘Do Not Track’ feature on the browser which will allow consumers to signal whether he/she wishes to be tracked or not by businesses or not.
 However, seven years down the line, the FTC initiative still remains on the paper as a proposal, reports recode.net.